TritonDataCenter/mdata-docs/mdata/datadict.md

 shebang line, at which point the traditional UNIX behaviour of executing the script with the current shell will occur.
 The current shell in this context is generally `/bin/bash`, or some other Bourne-compatible shell.

-### `run_userscript_flag`

-At the current time, our KVM images do not fetch and execute the `user-script` at each boot, while our SmartOS-based images do.
-In a SmartOS image this key has no effect.
-In a KVM image, if set to `true`, it causes the `user-script` to be executed not just on first boot, but rather on _every_ boot of the system.

 ### `operator-script`